History of Union Budgets in India

 This was Republic India’s first Budget, where Finance Minister John Mathai announced the creation of a Planning Commission.
 At the same time, then Prime Minister Jawaharlal Nehru was made the Planning Commission Chairperson.

-In 2015, the Planning Commission was replaced with the NITI Aayog, which the Prime Minister heads.
+Note: In 2015, the Planning Commission was replaced with the NITI Aayog, which the Prime Minister heads.

-1957-1958: Introduction of the wealth tax
+1957-1958: Introduction of Wealth Tax

 1968: Excise reforms

-Former Finance Minister Morarji Desai’s historical Budget, also known as the ‘People’s Budget’ focused on excise reforms.
+Former Finance Minister Morarji Desai’s historical Budget, also known as the ‘People’s Budget’, focused on excise reforms.

-1987: Introduction of the Minimum Alternate Tax (MAT)
+1987: Introduction of Minimum Alternate Tax (MAT)

 1991: The Epochal Budget

-It is interesting to note that this crucial Budget in the history of independent India was not presented on February 1, but on July 24!
+It is interesting to note that this crucial Budget in the history of independent India was not presented on February 1, but on July 24.

 1997: The Dream Budget